tristanpendergrass/idle-game/README.md

 - [ ] Load pictures in sprite sheet at init and dont show app until loaded
 - [ ] Refactor Chore event so we don't duplicate logic like `toFloat currentMasteryLevel * choreStats.outcome.duration` between Chores.elm and Game.elm
   - [ ] Same with Modded duration in Chores.elm
-- [ ] Refactor getAllMods and getAllIntervalMods so they're not two separate functions
+- [ ] Refactor getAllMods and getAllIntervalMods so they're not two separate functions.
+Also it should not be possible that the mods for e.g. chore thresholds are commented out but still appear in UI, UI and effect should be drawn from same place
+- [ ] Remove tags from Event, should only come from effects

 ### Fundamentals
 - [ ] Show what mods there are on an effect/interval and where they came from